antran28/SQL-Practice/README.md

 # Practice SQL Scripts From Interview Prep Websites
 ------------

-These are scripts that answer questions from <a href="https://hackerrank.com">hackerank</a> and <a href="http://sqlzoo.net">sqlzoo</a>.
+These are scripts that answer questions from <a href="https://hackerrank.com">hackerank</a>.
 Links to questions and my answers are below!

 ## Hacker Rank
 ---------------